Yes, pugs shed.

 Pugs shed excessively.
 On a scale from 1 to 10, with 10 being the worst, they are definitely 10.

-Pugs shed so much that a (good quality) vacuum cleaner becomes your best friend.
+Pugs shed so much that a (good quality) vacuum cleaner becomes your best friend (We use this one and works great).
 Shedding is definitely one of the cons of being a pug owner, so if this is something that will bother you, don’t get a pug.

 You may want to take a look at this pug shedding video: